 In 2002, Steve was invited by the Tokyo University of Fine Art to lecture, and teach about technical improvements to the ancient Japanese art of Mokume Gane that he and other metalsmiths have developed in the West.
 In recent years, his exploration and research into alternative metals and bonding techniques led to the development of extrusion patterned metals.
-He is President and of Extrusion Patterned Metals (XPM) Corporation, which creates and promotes the use of extrusion patterned metals for a wide range of products.
-In 2009 Steve, and XPM Corp. co-founder James Binnion received the prestigious Manufacturing Jewelers and Suppliers Innovation Award.
+In 2009 Steve, and his then partner, James Binnion, received the prestigious Manufacturing Jewelers and Suppliers Innovation Award.
 Also in 2009, Steve was a featured speaker at the International Titanium Association annual conference in Waikoloa, Hawaii.
+Steve was awarded the JCK Jewelers Choice Award for a groundbreaking palladium, and tantalum men's wedding band in 2011.
+Most recently, a holloware vessel of his has been awarded a Saul Bell Award from Rio Grande.
+Steve was a presenter at the 2012 SNAG Conference (The Heat Is On) in Phoenix where he gave an overview of past, current, and emerging technologies for Mokume Gane.
 Steve was awarded the JCK Jewelers Choice Award for a groundbreaking palladium, and tantalum men's wedding band in 2011.
 Most recently, a holloware vessel of his has been awarded a Saul Bell Award from Rio Grande.
 With Jacob, Steve continues to pioneer new patterned metals processes for jewelry applications and beyond.

 Sculpture has been a life long interest for Steve, and he has worked extensively in clay, rammed (compacted) earth, steel, and copper.
 Aside from his work, Steve has a keen interest in the primitive and traditional skills of archery, bow making, wooden boat building and sailing.
 His best job ever has been raising his three amazing children.